Mirai (2018 film): Promotion and release

-Mirai’s world premiere took place as the Palm Chevalier of the Directors' Fortnight, an independent section held in parallel to the Cannes Film Festival, on May 16, 2018, and then was shown at Annecy International Animation Film Festival and the Sydney Film Festival in June.
+Mirais world premiere took place as the Palm Chevalier of the Directors' Fortnight, an independent section held in parallel to the Cannes Film Festival, on May 16, 2018, and then was shown at Annecy International Animation Film Festival and the Sydney Film Festival in June.
 The film was released in Japan on July 20, 2018.

 Madman Entertainment acquired the film for Australia and New Zealand, brought the film to the Sydney Film Festival and then released it theatrically on August 23, 2018, in Australia and September 20 in New Zealand.
 Anime Limited released the film in the United Kingdom and Ireland, premiering the film at BFI London Film Festival on October 13, 2018, followed theatrical releases on November 2 in Japanese and November 4 in English.
 GKIDS acquired the film for North America, and premiered the film at the Animation Is Film Festival in Los Angeles on October 19, 2018, with a national release on November 29.

 To promote the release of the film, the Tokyo Dome Hotel featured Mirai-themed rooms between August 18 and September 16, 2018.
 In addition, a Hosoda film exhibition, featuring production materials from Mirai and his other movies, was available at Tokyo Dome City's Gallery AaMo from July 25 to September 17, 2018.
 Children's picture books were also released on July 20 and August 2, 2018.